Malagasy Uprising: French response

 French security forces were initially taken by surprise and were unable to organize an effective response to contain the uprising.
 By May 1947, however, the French military had begun to counter the nationalists' attacks.
-Five North African battalions arrived in Madagascar at the end of July 1947, enabling the French to take the initiative.
+Five North African infantry battalions from Algeria and Morocco arrived in Madagascar at the end of July 1947, enabling the French to take the initiative.
 However, French army strength remained modest with soldiers numbering 18,000 in April 1947.
 The number of troops increased to about 30,000 in 1948.
 The French forces now included paratroopers, soldiers of the French Foreign Legion, and tirailleurs (colonial infantry) brought in from the French territories of Comoros and Senegal.

 The French strategy followed the "oil spot" method of General Joseph Gallieni, the first governor of the island (1896–1905) to root out, demoralize and crush the guerrilla fighters.
 In addition, the security forces adopted a strategy of terror and psychological warfare involving torture, collective punishment, the burning of villages, mass arrests and executions, and war rape.
 Many of these practices were later employed by the French military during the Algerian War.
 The intensity and cruelty of the French response was then unprecedented in the colonial history of France.
 On 6 May 1947, in Moramanga, soldiers machine-gunned MDRM officials detained in wagons, killing between 124 and 160 mostly unarmed MDRM activists.
 In Mananjary, hundreds of Malagasy were killed, among them 18 women and a group of prisoners thrown alive out of an airplane.
 Other massacres of 35 to 50 people occurred in Farafangana, Manakara, and Mahanoro.

 The rebels had expected that the United States might intervene in their favor, but no such action was taken by Washington.
 In addition, the majority of the population did not rise up to join them in their fight.
 The rebels were thus steadily pushed back by the superior French military.
 Razafindrabe was forced to give up his headquarters at Beparasy in August 1947, while Radaoroson was usurped as leader of the southern insurgents by another rebel leader, Lehoaha, whose forces were better armed than those of Radaoroson.
 The rebels further fragmented in the next months.
-The French counter-attacks remained rather limited until April 1948, however, as their forces were hindered by disease, the weather, and the unfamiliarity of the imported troops with local conditions.
+The French counter-attacks remained rather limited until April 1948, however, as their forces were hindered by disease, the weather, and the unfamiliarity of the imported troops with local conditions, with over a thousand men hospitalized.
 With the end of the wet season, however, the French launched a large-scale offensive and overran the rebel territories.
 Between July and September 1948, most of the key leaders of the Uprising were captured or killed.
 Radaoroson died in combat on 20 July, Razafindrabe was captured on 2 September and died shortly afterwards, while Lehoaha surrendered on 11 November.
 The last rebel stronghold, named Tsiazombazaha ("That which is inaccessible to Europeans"), fell in November 1948.
 Defeated, most of the remaining nationalist fighters disappeared into the eastern rainforest in December 1948.
 The last senior rebel leader, Ralaivao, was captured in February 1949, effectively ending the armed resistance.